Super duality and Crystal bases for quantum orthosymplectic superalgebras: Introduction

 The Kashiwara's crystal base \cite{Kas1} is a certain nice basis at $q=0$ of a module $M$ over the quantized enveloping algebra associated to a symmetrizable Kac-Moody algebra, which still contains rich combinatorial information on $M$, and it has been one of the most important and successful tools in representation theory of the quantum groups.

-For a contragredient Lie superalgebra $\mf{g}$ \cite{Kac77}, a theoretical background of crystal bases for the quantum superalgebra $U_q(\mf{g})$ is given by Benkart, Kang and Kashiwara in \cite{BKK}.
-The existence of a crystal base is shown when $\mf{g}$ is a general linear Lie superalgebra $\mf{gl}_{m|n}$ \cite{BKK} and a queer Lie superalgebra $\mf{q}_n$ \cite{GJKKK-1,GJKKK-2} for a special class of finite dimensional modules appearing in a tensor power of the natural representation $V$ of $U_q(\mf{g})$, often called polynomial representations.
-We should remark that the crystal base theory for these two Lie superalgebras is not parallel to that of a symmetrizable Kac-Moody algebra due to the same substantial difficulties encountered when we consider the representations of classical Lie superalgebras compared to those of Lie algebras.
+For the quantum superalgebra $U_q({\mf g})$ associated to a classical Lie superalgebra ${\mf g}$, the existence of a crystal base is shown when $\mf{g}$ is a general linear Lie superalgebra $\mf{gl}_{m|n}$ \cite{BKK} and a queer Lie superalgebra $\mf{q}_n$ \cite{GJKKK-1,GJKKK-2} for a special but important class of finite dimensional modules appearing in a tensor power of the natural representation $V$ of $U_q(\mf{g})$, often called polynomial representations.
+We should remark that the crystal base theory for these two classical Lie superalgebras is far from being parallel to that of a symmetrizable Kac-Moody algebra due to the same substantial difficulties encountered when we consider the representations of classical Lie superalgebras compared to those of Lie algebras.
 For example, a finite dimensional representation of $\mf{g}$ is not semisimple in general.
-Indeed, the above results for $\mf{g}=\mf{gl}_{m|n}$ and $\mf{q}_n$ are based on the semisimplicity of $V^{\otimes r}$, and closely related with the Schur-Weyl-Sergeev dualities \cite{Ser}.
-Also, there is a work on crystal bases of a family of infinite dimensional representations of $D(2|1,\alpha)$ \cite{Zou}.
+Indeed, the above results for $\mf{g}=\mf{gl}_{m|n}$ and $\mf{q}_n$ are based on the well-known semisimplicity of $V^{\otimes r}$, and closely related with the Schur-Weyl-Sergeev dualities \cite{Ser}.
+Also, there is a work on crystal bases of a family of infinite dimensional representations of the exceptional Lie superalgebra of type $D(2|1,\alpha)$ \cite{Zou}.

-There is another important class in classical Lie superalgebras called orthosymplectic Lie superalgebras.
-However, there is little known about the existence of its crystal bases except for $\mf{osp}_{1|2r}$, which is a Kac-Moody superalgebra of type $B(0,r)$, and where we can apply the crystal base theory developed in \cite{Je}.
+There is another important class in classical Lie superalgebras called ortho-symplectic Lie superalgebras $\mf{osp}_{k|2l}$.
+However, there is little known about the existence of its crystal bases except for $\mf{osp}_{1|2l}$, which is of type $B(0,l)$, and where we can apply the crystal base theory for a Kac-Moody superalgebra without odd isotropic simple root \cite{Je}.

-In this paper, we construct for the first time crystal bases of a large family of semisimple modules over a quantum orthosymplectic Lie superalgebra.
+In this paper, we construct for the first time crystal bases of a large family of semisimple modules over a quantum ortho-symplectic superalgebra.
 We also prove the uniqueness of these crystal bases and give a combinatorial model for the associated crystals.

 Let us explain our results in more details.
-Our first step is to find a nice semisimple category of modules over a quantum orthosymplectic superalgebra.
-Since a tensor power of the natural representation of an orthosymplectic Lie superalgebra is not semisimple in general, we take a completely different approach inspired by a recent work of Cheng, Lam and Wang on super duality \cite{CLW}.
+Our first step is to find a nice semisimple category of modules over a quantum ortho-symplectic superalgebra.
+Since a tensor power of the natural representation of an ortho-symplectic Lie superalgebra is not semisimple in general, we take a completely different approach motivated by a recent work of Cheng, Lam and Wang on super duality \cite{CLW}.